PhoenixC3/PhoenixC3/README.md

 <div>
   <h1 align="center">About Me!</h1>
   <br>
-  <p align="center">I'm Tiago, an IT Undergraduate at the Faculty of Sciences of the University of Lisbon.</p>
+  <p align="center">I'm Tiago, a Cybersecurity and Software Engineering Student at the Faculty of Sciences of the University of Lisbon.</p>
   <p align="center">Welcome to my GitHub profile!</p>
   <br>